 The overall performance of the Sony A8F and the Sony A1E is very similar.
 There is no significant difference between the two, beyond the design.
 The Sony A1E has a larger stand that could cause issues for some people, while the A8F has a more common stand design.

 The LG B8 is marginally better than the Sony A8F.
-The LG B8 has better input lag, which is great if you play video games as it is more responsive.
+The LG B8 has better input lag, which is great if you play video games as it's more responsive.
 The Sony A8F has better gray uniformity that will please sports fans and supports a 1440p @ 60Hz input signal which will please Xbox One or PC gamers.

 The Sony A8F is better than the Sony X900F, unless the possibility of burn-in inherit in OLED technology concerns you.
 The A8F delivers a perfect dark room experience, as the self-emissive technology can turn off or dim individual pixels.
 The A8F has much wider viewing angles and better reflection handling.
-The X900F uses a VA panel, which is not expected to experience burn-in.
+The X900F uses a VA panel, which isn't expected to experience burn-in.

 The Sony A8F is a bit better than the Samsung Q9FN, unless the possibility of burn-in with the OLED panel is a concern for you.
 The A8F delivers a perfect dark room experience, with an infinite contrast ratio and perfect black uniformity.
 The A8F has wider viewing angles and a faster response time, good for fast moving objects.
 The Samsung Q9FN is a bit better for gaming, as it has much less input lag and some new gaming features, such as automatic low latency mode and supports a variable refresh rate.
 The Q9FN is also much brighter and better able to overcome glare in a bright room.